GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Six steps that consistently produce the lowest total cost of ownership:

 2. Decline dealer-bundled comprehensive insurance.
-Dealers earn commission on insurance and often add a markup.
-Get an independent quote from Nepal Insurance, Sagarmatha, Himalayan Everest, or Premier directly — usually 10–20% cheaper.
+Dealers earn commission on insurance and often add a markup on top.
+Get an independent quote from Nepal Insurance, Sagarmatha, Himalayan Everest, or Premier directly.
+Usually 10–20% cheaper.

 3. Decline the loan-protection insurance unless explicitly required.
 It is a separate product from comprehensive, often presented as mandatory.
 Read the loan agreement; in most cases the bank requires comprehensive on the bike, not life cover on the borrower.

-4. Choose 36-month tenure unless cash flow forces longer.
+4. Pick 36-month tenure unless cash flow forces longer.
 It is the sweet spot between EMI affordability and total interest.
-Anything longer should be paired with a clear plan to invest the saved EMI.
+Anything longer should come with a concrete plan to invest the saved EMI.

 5. Pay road tax on time, in Shrawan or early Bhadau.
-Late payment penalties compound at 25% per quarter delayed at most provincial offices, which on a Rs 6,800 base tax adds Rs 1,700 per quarter for nothing.
+Late payment penalties compound at 25% per quarter delayed at most provincial offices.
+On a Rs 6,800 base tax that adds Rs 1,700 per quarter for nothing in return.

-The bike vs car vs ride-share post compares against Pathao and Indrive to test whether owning the bike at all is the right call for your usage pattern; if yes, this post tells you what owning actually costs.
+The bike vs car vs ride-share post compares against Pathao and Indrive to test whether owning the bike at all fits your usage pattern.
+If it does, this post tells you what owning actually costs.

 Tracking it in Kharchapatra